AOballeE/aldoCybertest/README.md

 - <b>Data Structures and Algorithms Practice (Python Labs)</b>
   - [Lab 1 - Working with Decision Structures and Conditiional]
-  - [Lab 2 - Functions, conditions, and if/else statements ]
+  - [Lab 2 - File handling, functions, conditions, and if/else statements ]
   - [Lab 3 - Working with functions and importing data from other files]
   - [Lab 4 - Creating a port scanner]